-- Writing/academic readiness for graduate school (evidence from course assignments) - Professionalism (see TCA Domain 7) - Social justice disposition/commitment to equity (evidence from course assignments or placement site)
+- Writing/academic readiness for graduate school (evidence from course assignments) - Professional Dispositions and Expectations (including evidence from courses and placement site)

 Process for developing a PSP (Summer)

 A meeting is held once summer classes have ended with the summer Program Director and all summer faculty and, ideally, Content Coordinators.
 The purpose of this meeting is to identify any candidates who might warrant a PSP.
 Faculty and Adjunct Faculty will be asked to submit names of students about whom they have concerns in any of these areas to the Summer Program Director at the time they finish their courses.
 At the end of this meeting, names of identified students are shared with relevant Content Coordinators and the Program Director.